 Every parent that goes through adoption needs to understand the issues surrounding adoption.
 This helps responses to each case, creating a calmer approach to handling conflict.

 When adopting a child, remember there is more to your adopted child’s life than you will be able to see.
 Adoptive parents play a crucial role in that child’s life; adoptive issues that occur later won’t change that.

 God bless those who choose to give a child a new home and a new family.
-If you are an adoptive family, may your home be a haven of hope for a child who needs you; may God’s beautiful provision for orphans reach down to you as well, and may He give you the strength to work through any future struggles or difficulties.
+If you are an adoptive family, may your home be a haven of hope for a child who needs you; may God’s beautiful provision for orphans reach down to you, and may He give you the strength to work through any future struggles or difficulties.

 Our Teen Challenge Christian boys home in Arkansas offers a nurturing environment where teenage boys 14-17 can find unconditional support and guidance.
-If your child is suffering from behavior issues, depression, or is making choices that cause harm to himself or others, we are here to help.
-Since 1973, we’ve been here to help boys suffering from a variety of personal issues, especially including: self-destructive behavior and thoughtless attitudes, failing in school, or school expulsion, addictions and drug use, reactive attachment disorder, attention deficit/hyperactivity disorder (ADD/ADHD), PTSD, adaption issues, and depression.
+If your child is suffering from behavior issues or depression or is making choices that cause harm to himself or others, we are here to help.
+Since 1973, we’ve been here to help boys suffering from a variety of personal issues, especially including self-destructive behavior and thoughtless attitudes, failing in school or school expulsion, addictions and drug use, reactive attachment disorder, attention-deficit/hyperactivity disorder (ADD/ADHD), PTSD, adaption issues, and depression.

 To Find Out More About Our

 We look forward to talking to you about how we can help